-We warmly invite you to join us, either in person or virtually, at the hybrid Niagara Conference on Workplace Mobbing scheduled for Monday to Wednesday, July 22-24, 2024, at Niagara University, Niagara Falls, in New York, USA.
+We warmly invite you to join us, either in person or virtually, at the hybrid Niagara Conference on Workplace Mobbing scheduled for Monday to Wednesday, July 21-23, 2025, at Niagara University, Niagara Falls, in New York, USA.
+Registration for conference will open up in 2025.

 The success of the conference will be measured less by individual presentations than by the exchanges and conversations that take place as a result.
 All who have registered for the conference will be part of this dialogue.
 Scholars who raise questions, make comments, and give feedback are as essential to the conference as those who present papers.
 A full list of all participants will be distributed at the start of the conference.
-The preliminary program is now available (see below), and the final program will be posted on this website in mid-July, 2024.
+The program for 2024 is posted (see below), and the final program for 2025 will be posted on this website in mid-July, 2025.

 This conference initiates an effort to establish workplace mobbing as a comprehensive scholarly discipline and aims to establish a connected and interactive community of mobbing scholars, labor experts, and committed attorneys, with the following objectives: